happycube/cxadc-linux3/README.md

 `sox -r 28636363` etc can be used to resample to the sample rate specified ware as cat/dd will just do whatever has been pre-defined by parameters set below.

-Note: For use with (S)VHS & LD-Decode projects .u8 for 8-bit & .u16 for 16-bit samples instead of .raw extension this allows the software to correctly detect the data and use it for decoding or flac compression to .vhs/.svhs & .ldf and so on.
+Note: For use with (S)VHS & LD-Decode projects .u8 for 8-bit & .u16 for 16-bit samples instead of .raw extension this allows the software to correctly detect the data and use it for decoding or flac compression to .vhs/.svhs etc.

-Optional but **not optimal** due to risk of dropped samples with fast enough hardware (e.g 2018+ AMD R7 Intel I7 CPU NVME SSD's etc) on the fly flac compressed captures are possible with the following commands, edit rates as required.
+Optional but **not optimal** due to risk of dropped samples even with high end hardware etc on the fly flac compressed captures are possible with the following commands, edit rates as needed.

-16-bit Mode
+16-bit Mode (Stock 14.3 Mhz)

     sudo sox -r 14318 -b 16 -c 1 -e unsigned -t raw /dev/cxadc0 -t raw - | flac --fast -16 --sample-rate=14318 --sign=unsigned --channels=1 --endian=little --bps=16 --blocksize=65535 --lax -f - -o .flac

-8-bit Mode
+8-bit Mode (Stock 28.6 Mhz)

     sudo sox -r 28636 -b 8 -c 1 -e unsigned -t raw /dev/cxadc0 -t raw - | flac --fast -16 --sample-rate=28636 --sign=unsigned --channels=1 --endian=little --bps=8 --blocksize=65535 --lax -f - -o .flac

 ## Other Tips

 ### Change CXADC defaults